sfcaiz1216/sfcaiz1216.github.io/README.md

-# A simple blog site
+# A simple blog site, this content will be edited in README.md